PaulTran47/econ-grad-app-deadlines/README.md

 ---

 ## Changelog
+22 October, 2023: Increased list of schools to 75.
+Updated some existing school deadlines.
+Updated FAQs.
+List all non-USA programmes to be either Master's + PhD or PhD only structured.

 31 July, 2023: Increased list of schools to 60.
 Updated some existing school deadlines.
 Updated FAQs.

 16 October, 2021: Increased list of schools to 50.
 Updated FAQs.